-If you haven’t felt the exhilaration of a legitimate publisher stating, we really liked this story and we want to publish it, trust me, there are very few feelings that come close to it.
+If you haven’t felt the exhilaration of a legitimate publisher sahying, we really liked this story and we want to publish it, trust me, there are very few feelings that come close to it.
 It’s validation.
-Poignantly, many writers never experience it and must decide to take the risk on themselves.
+Poignantly, many writers never experience it and must decide to take the risk on themselves in the self-publishing market.
 Neither path is wrong, but the former establishes that someone else saw potential in your work, which for a writer, is the holy grail.

 My primary point with this article is to challenge your traditional thought process, whether you’re a reader or a writer, and consider the indie market.
 Not self-publishing, which isn’t bad either, but it’s not what I’m referring to.
 I’m talking about traditional publication with an indie publisher.
 Perhaps you’re concerned with quality, or maybe you’re thinking it’s not credible because they don’t actually reject anyone (a thought you’d be wrong about, by the way).
 Those Indie publishers make their money from people purchasing their own books, right?
 There are no bestselling authors in Indie.
 The books are not well-edited.
 They have no distribution.
 You have to do everything yourself.
 The “marketing packages” aren’t effective and are really just ploys for the publisher to make money.
 They’re really just dressed up vanity publishers, right?

 I had all of those concerns as well.
 If you don’t know the difference between indie and vanity, do some research.
 I don’t recommend the vanity route unless you know exactly what you’re getting yourself into.
 This article isn’t about vanity, but the basic mission of a vanity press is to facilitate the self-publishing print process.
 If you don’t know if your publisher is a vanity press, just start with this – a traditional publisher will never pursue, or require, you to purchase anything.